 And the opening of the prison to those who are bound;

-Although coming to them was a great honor, Jesus was rejected by the people of Nazareth, who saw Him only as the carpenter’s son.
-In fact, when He rebuked them for their unbelief, they tried to kill Jesus by throwing Him off a rocky cliff, as Nazareth is located on a hill.
+Although coming to them was a great honor, Jesus was, in fact, rejected by the people of Nazareth, who saw Him only as the carpenter’s son.
+In fact, when He rebuked them for their unbelief, they tried to kill Jesus by throwing Him off a rocky cliff, as Nazareth is located on such a hill.
 But He escaped their efforts, passing right through their midst.

-Jesus’ rejection would not only be in Nazareth.
+Jesus’ rejection would not only occur in Nazareth.
 He would face many who would not accept who He was.
-Because of this, Jesus’ ministry was expanded out to reach the whole world, both Jew and Gentile, as had been prophesied by Isaiah.
+After this, Jesus’ ministry was expanded to reach out to the whole world, both Jew and Gentile, as had been prophesied by Isaiah.

 1 “I was sought by those who did not ask for Me;